arangoml/arangopipe/README.md

 ## Getting Started

-To get started with no installations, see the Quick Start sectionIf you would prefer an independent installation, docker containers for *torch* and *tensorflow* are provided.
+To get started with no installations, see the Quick Start section at the begining of this document.
+If you would prefer an independent installation, docker containers for *torch* and *tensorflow* are provided.
 These containers have all components of the **ArangoML Pipeline** (Arangopipe, ArangoDB and the Arangopipe user interface).
 To get started with an independent installation:

 ### Prerequisites
 * Install [_docker_](https://docs.docker.com/install/)